Zaltarba/blog/_posts/2025-09-21-WarnerBrosMerger.md

 Merger arbitrage isn’t about guessing whether a stock will go up or down.
 It’s about **evaluating a specific corporate event**, estimating the probability of success, and judging whether the potential return justifies the risk.
 It's closer to probabilistic thinking than traditional investing.

 It’s not glamorous.
 It’s not momentum-driven.
-But when done systematically with proper sizing, scenario modeling, and discipline it can be a effective strategy.
+But when done systematically with proper sizing, scenario modeling, and discipline it can be a effective strategy (here two article documented this [link 1](https://www.aima.org/asset/676DA5D6-8CE4-42D7-A2C6171EAC6382DC/) and [link 2](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=315639)).

 ## Understanding Implied Probability from Market Prices  {#understanding-implied-probability-from-market-prices}